rameez1822/my-first-project-2/readme.md

 - The "Cards" section content was copied from https://se.fitness24seven.com/

--The "hero image text" was copied from https://www.fitnessfirst.com.sg/
+- The "hero image text" was copied from https://www.fitnessfirst.com.sg/

 ### Media